-Other add-backs include the elimination of share-based payment charges of €2.6 million (2016: €1.2 million) and elimination of M&A related investigation costs, professional fees, transaction costs and purchase accounting related valuations of €3.0 million.
+Other add-backs include the elimination of share-based payment expense and related employer payroll expense of €14.7 million (2017: €2.6 million, 2016: €1.2 million) and elimination of M&A related investigation costs, professional fees and transaction costs of €8.9 million (2017: €3.0 million, 2016: nil).
 We exclude these costs because we do not believe they are indicative of our normal operating costs, can vary significantly in amount and frequency, and are unrelated to our underlying operating performance.